Kris Nissen: Touring car racing

 Nissen driving the Schübel Engineering Alfa Romeo 155 V6 Ti at Donington Park during the 1994 Deutsche Tourenwagen Meisterschaft season.

-Between 1989 and 1992 he drove in the DTM for various teams in a works supported BMW M3.
-In 1991 he won the 24 Hours of Nürburgring with the Schnitzer Motorsport BMW.
-In 1992 he won the Nordic Touring Car Cup and for the second half of the year he replaced the injured Alain Menu in the British Touring Car Championship for BMW.
+Between 1989 and 1992, Nissen drove in the DTM for various teams in a works supported BMW M3.
+In 1991, he won the 24 Hours of Nürburgring with the Schnitzer Motorsport BMW.
+In 1992, he won the Nordic Touring Car Cup and for the second half of the year he replaced the injured Alain Menu in the British Touring Car Championship for BMW.
 He finished as runner-up in the 1993 ADAC GT Cup, followed by a return to the DTM in 1994 in a privateer Alfa Romeo.
-In this year he won his only DTM race.
+In this year, he won his only DTM race.

-He continued to race in Germany, when he competed in the German STW Super Touring Cup with a Ford Mondeo in 1995, and Audi A4 in 1996, 1997 and 1999.
+Nissen continued to race in Germany, when he competed in the German STW Super Touring Cup with a Ford Mondeo in 1995, and Audi A4 in 1996, 1997 and 1999.
 He spent a brief time in the 1999 inaugural Danish Touring Car Championship in a Volkswagen Beetle.
 In 2000 he returned once more to the resurrected DTM, with the Abt Sportsline-run Audi TT.
-For his final two years in racing he competed in the V8Star Series in 2001 and 2002.
+For his final two years in racing, he competed in the V8Star Series in 2001 and 2002.